ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 You have two options:
     1. Create a remote server with tensorboard service deployed.
-    2. Init that service in your local computer, reading from the bucket log, and access to the visualization in *http://localhost:6006*
+    2. Initiate that service in your local computer, reading from the bucket log, and access to the visualization in *http://localhost:6006*

 The second options is enough since we can read from bucket when we need directly and shut down local service when we finish.